 Complete wellness – exercising the body and mind and maintaining strong social connections – may also benefit those with dementia, helping them manage their symptoms.

-If you have questions about dementia or memory care communities, contact the Cabana at Jensen Dunes.
-Our Florida memory care community has a trained staff that can help you better understand dementia and the options available to you.
+If you have questions about dementia or Alzheimer’s care in our Port St. Lucie memory care community, contact the Cabana at Jensen Dunes.
+Our Jensen Beach memory care community has a trained staff that can help you better understand dementia and the options available to you.